 The Ian McKinnon Cycleway is part of AT's cycling and walking programme.

 - August 2016 - Feedback on proposed options and design.

 - September 2017 - Detailed design - complete.

 - November 2017 - Tenders sought.

-- June 2018 - Construction is expected to be completed.
+- Late November 2018 - Construction expected to be completed.

 The cycleway has been divided into 2 sections:

-The first section of the cycleway goes through Suffolk Reserve from Takau Street, joining the northern edge of Ian McKinnon Drive under the Newton Road Bridge.
+The first section of the cycleway goes through Suffolk Reserve from Takau Street, joining the western edge of Ian McKinnon Drive under the Newton Road Bridge.